 Value your time and say yes for the things you are excited about and want to do, not the things you feel obligated doing.

-4. Make Sure Everyone is on the Same Page So There’s Never a Mix Up
+4. Make Sure Everyone is on the Same Page to Remove Confusion

-If you prefer to use your phone to keep your family in sync, the Cozi Family Planner is the best FREE app for family organization and keeps everything organized in one simple place.
+If you prefer to use your phone to keep your family in sync, the Cozi Family Planner is my favorite and the best FREE app for family organization and keeps everything organized in one simple place.

 You can add kid’s activities, your work meetings and events, personal stuff, date night, even what you’re having for dinner every night of the week – all in one place.